Smith & Wesson Model 10: Post-WWII

 Some of these revolvers remained in service well into the 1990s with units of the United States Armed Forces, including the United States Air Force and the Coast Guard.

 Until the introduction of the Beretta M9 9mm pistol in 1990, U.S. Army helicopter crew members and female military police were equipped with .38 caliber Victory Model revolvers.
 Five hundred revolvers with two-inch barrels were delivered on 22 August 1944 for Criminal Investigation Division agents.

 The Victory Model remained in use with Air National Guard tanker and transport crews as late as Operation Desert Storm in 1991, and with United States Navy security personnel until 1995.

 Law enforcement

 S&W Military & Police revolvers were provided to reorganized police forces, such as the Austrian Police, during the occupation after World War II.

 The S&W Model 10 revolver was a popular weapon before the semi-automatic pistol replaced the revolver in many police departments, as well as police units and armies.
+The Hong Kong Police used the S&W Model 10 as standard issue until 2024 when it was announced they were switching to Chinese made semi-automatic pistols on the grounds of S&W no longer manufacturing the revolver for export to Hong Kong, a lack of replacement parts and due to the grips on the new guns allegedly fitting Asian hands better.